wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <a target="_blank" href="https://www.youtube.com/watch?v=eJOv-TfhhzQ">VIDEO</a>: <a target="_blank" href="https://services.azureml.net/">Azure Machine Learning Studio (classic) Web Services</a>

-The Classic version reflected "All Microsoft all the time" with proprietary "pickle" files.
+The Classic version reflected "All Microsoft all the time" with proprietary "pickle" (pkl) files.